- Advanced Technology Meters

 Prior to his current role at JEA, Mr. Wannemacher served as JEA’s Director of Financial Planning and Analysis from April 2015 to 2018.
 Prior to joining JEA, Mr. Wannemacher was Vice President of Investment Banking at JPMorgan.
 While at JPMorgan, Mr. Wannemacher was responsible for providing capital solutions for clients, including over $20 billion in financings for many municipal electric, water and natural gas systems across the country, risk management product delivery, and mergers and acquisitions.
 Mr. Wannemacher holds a B.B.A. in Financial Consulting from Southern Methodist University graduating Magna Cum Laude.

-Mike Brost has lead responsibility for producing and delivering electricity to JEA's 462,000 electric customers in a safe, reliable and cost-competitive manner, and in full compliance with regulatory objectives.
-In this role, Mr. Brost and his team are responsible for planning, constructing, operating and maintaining JEA’s electric system – the generation plants and the transmission, substations and distribution systems.
+to JEA's 485,000 electric customers in a safe, reliable and cost-competitive manner, and in full compliance with regulatory objectives.
+In this role, she and her team are responsible for planning, constructing, operating and maintaining JEA’s electric

 Mr. Calhoun began his career in water/wastewater in 1993 with the City of Jacksonville Public Utilities as a project engineer and joined JEA in 1997 when the city's water and wastewater services were transferred to JEA.
 Mr. Calhoun served at the director level for 20 years, first with the Distribution and Collection team and most recently with Water, Wastewater and Reuse Treatment and District Energy Services.